joomla-framework/event/docs/overview.md

 ### Immutable Events

-An immutable event cannot be modified after its instanciation.
+An immutable event cannot be modified after its instantiation.

 It is useful when you don't want the listeners to manipulate it (they can only inspect it).